thealphadollar/GDrive_Sync/main/docs/readme.txt

 Upload file/folder corresponding to the address given to GDrive, for one time.

-* -share [file_name] :
+* -share [file_id] :

 Outputs the shareable link of the file.

 * -remove [local/remote] [file_name] :

-Delete the mentioned file from local or remote copy.
+Delete the mentioned file from GDrive download directory or GDrive remote.
+Please input file_id if it's a remote file.

 * -open [upload/download]